Registration of a Company Limited by Guarantee in Kenya

 The parties involved do not remove the profit from the company as shareholders can in a company limited by shares.
 Any profit made by the company is re-used for the good of the business.

 A Company Limited by Guarantee has members who act as guarantors.
 This means that it allows the entity to have multi-membership.
-A company limited by Guarantee has a very similar structure to a company limited by shares.
+A company limited by Guarantee has a similar structure to a company limited by shares.

 Indeed, they have directors appointed to manage the day-to-day running of the company.
 Interestingly enough, according to the Registrar of Companies, the members and directors are required to undergo vetting by the National Intelligence Service (NIS).
 When the vetting is complete, then we can proceed with its registration.

-There is no prescribed organizational structure for a company limited by guarantee.
+There is no prescribed organizational structure for a company that is limited by guarantee.
 Nor are there any particular restrictions as to who may be appointed a director; there is no requirement that a director be a resident or citizen of Kenya, for example.

 Companies may also act as directors; however, the company must have at least one director who is a natural person or a corporation sole.